angr/pyvex/README.md

 - deepCopying a V256 const is not implemented by VEX's deepCopy stuff
 - IRDirty's fxState array access is untested
 - equality (for those things that easily have it) should be implemented as a rich comparator
+- the hwcaps for the various guest architectures are currently hardcoded.
+It should be possible to set them from Python.